RashadBealer/post-install-config/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Personalize email communication by customizing templates.
-Navigate to "Admin Panel" > "Settings" > "Email" > "Templates" to edit email templates.Implement security measures, including regular backups, keeping osTicket and server software updated, and restricting access to sensitive areas.Customize the user portal to reflect your organization's branding.
-Navigate to "Admin Panel" > "Settings" > "User Interface" to make visual adjustments.Explore available plugins to extend osTicket's functionality.
+Navigate to "Admin Panel" > "Settings" > "Email" > "Templates" to edit email templates.Implement security measures, including regular backups, keeping osTicket and server software updated, and restricting access to sensitive areas.Customize the user portal to reflect your organization's branding.</p>

+<p>Navigate to "Admin Panel" > "Settings" > "User Interface" to make visual adjustments.Explore available plugins to extend osTicket's functionality.
 Integrate plugins for additional features, such as authentication options or integration with other systems.Provide training to staff on using osTicket efficiently.
 Document internal processes and procedures for consistent ticket management.
 </p>
 <br />